waii-ai/waii-helm-chart/chart/README.md

 This Helm chart deploys the Waii application in a Kubernetes cluster.

+## Prerequisites
+- Ensure the `waii` namespace is already created and pre-populated with required secrets
-Ensure you have access to the Waii container registry.
-Reach out to Waii support for access
+- Ensure you have access to the Waii container registry.
+Please contact Waii support for details and secrets

 ## Installation